v-y-l/Block-Design/README.md

 Example:

 > python main.py --puzzle puzzle_b --face_search beeline_search --piece_search sequential_search
-> --puzzle_memory_loss .5 --puzzle_memory_loss_counter_limit 5 --csv stats.csv
+> --puzzle_memory_loss .5 --puzzle_memory_loss_counter_limit 5 --glance_factor 1 --csv stats.csv

-...solves puzzle_b.png using the beeline face search and sequential puzzle piece search, with a memory loss of 50% of the puzzle every 5 puzzle pieces solved, and dump the solution list to stats.csv.
+...solves puzzle_b.png using the beeline face search and sequential puzzle piece search, with a memory loss of 50% of the puzzle every 5 puzzle piece attempts, recall of 100% of the puzzle image's width and height from some top left corner of the puzzle, and dump the solution list to stats.csv.

 ![Demo gif](https://github.com/v-y-l/Block-Design/blob/main/assets/cli_demo.gif)